havanagrawal/GoodreadsScraper/README.md

 Now the data are ready to be analyzed, visualized and basically anything else you care to do with it!

-## How to Contribute (if you really want to)
+## Contributing

-Fixes and improvements are more than welcome, so send a PR!
+Fixes and improvements are more than welcome, so raise an issue or send a PR!